-The HIFU division's business strategy is to capitalize on its expertise in HIFU and its position in urology to achieve long-term growth as a leader in the development, marketing and distribution of minimally invasive medical devices for urological and other indications, using HIFU technology.
+The HIFU division's business strategy is to capitalize on its expertise in HIFU and its position in urology to achieve long-term growth as a leader in the development, marketing and distribution of minimally invasive medical devices for urological and other indications, using HIFU technology, while preserving patient quality of life.
 The HIFU division believes that minimally invasive treatments using HIFU could provide an alternative to current invasive therapies on the basis of reduced cost and reduced morbidity for a number of different indications.
 The key elements of the HIFU division's strategy to achieve that objective are:

 Provide Minimally Invasive Solutions to Prostate Cancer using HIFU.
 Building upon the Company's established position in the ESWL market of the UDS division, the HIFU division is striving to become the leading provider of this minimally invasive treatment option for prostate cancer.
 It believes that there is a large market opportunity with an increase in incidence linked to the aging male population, an increase in screening and recent campaigns to increase awareness.
 The HIFU division believes that HIFU could represent a credible alternative to surgery, external beam radiotherapy, brachytherapy and cryotherapy for the treatment of organ-confined prostate cancer without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
-The HIFU division achieves this through a direct sales network in Europe, through the distribution platform of the UDS division in Asia and selected distributors in key countries, and in partnership with HealthTronics in the United States.
+The HIFU division achieves this through a direct sales network in key European countries and through selected distributors in other European countries, through the distribution platform of the UDS division in Asia, and in partnership with HealthTronics in the United States.
 The HIFU division has built a strong clinical credibility based on clinical articles published in peer reviewed journals.
 The Company ensures effective patient and physician education through a focused communication program.

 Achieve Long-Term Growth by Expanding HIFU Applications Beyond Prostate Cancer.
 The HIFU division's long-term growth strategy is to apply its HIFU technology toward the minimally invasive treatment of indications beyond prostate cancer.
 The HIFU division believes that HIFU could represent an alternative to surgery and radiotherapy for the treatment of many tumors without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
 The HIFU division is working on various other applications where HIFU could provide an alternative to current invasive therapies.
 See "-HIFU Products."
-However, the HIFU division lowered spending on research and development ("R&D") projects in 2004 so that it could utilize those resources in expanding the acceptance of HIFU for the treatment of localized prostate cancer.
-The division is considering increasing R&D spending in 2005 and onwards to develop HIFU applications beyond urology in order to strengthen its technological leadership in HIFU and expand it beyond prostate cancer.
+However, the HIFU division increased spending on research and development ("R&D") projects in 2005 to develop HIFU applications beyond prostate cancer.
+The division is considering pursuing increasing R&D spending in 2006 and onwards to strengthen its technological leadership in HIFU and expand it beyond urology.